WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Profiler/index.md

   -o|--outputDirectory  Set the profiling data output directory path
 ```

-## Step 4: Generating reports for a `.mlpd` file
+### Step 4: Generating reports for a `.mlpd` file

 Given the `.mlpd` obtained in the last step, you can use a report generator, such as the [mprof-report (CLI)](https://www.mankier.com/1/mprof-report) or the [Xamarin Profiler (GUI)](https://learn.microsoft.com/en-us/xamarin/tools/profiler/?tabs=windows) to generate a report:
 ![Mono Log Profiler on Mac](./profiler-mac.png)

-# Troubleshooting
+## Troubleshooting
-If you experience slowdowns in your application or `memalign` errors, try reducing the amount of data collected.
+If you experience slowdowns in your application or memory errors, try reducing the amount of data collected.

 It's important to notice that when no profiler option is specified as below: